irab/medusa-container-build/README.md

 Medusa could be run off the same image and container but I'm trying to them running seperately so I've got different medusa-config.js files for each to test a few things.

+There is a seed.json file that initialised the

 ## Accessing Admin and API Endpoints

 **Admin Dashboard:** http://localhost:7001/adminapp/ - the admin user and password is created in [medusa.sh](./medusa.sh)